 - Once the drippings are hot (or the butter is melted), sprinkle the flour over the drippings and mix to create a roux.
 Cook the roux while stirring for about 2 minutes (to cook off the raw flour taste).

 - Next, while whisking constantly, slowly pour the red wine into the roux (the roux will look purple).
 Continue whisking while sauteing for 2 minutes (until the wine has reduced and there’s no longer a strong alcohol smell).
 Continue whisking while you slowly pour in half the beef broth.
-Whisk until there are no lumps, then whisk in the remaining broth.
+Whisk until there are no lumps, then whisk in the remaining broth and the Worcestershire sauce.

 - Once the au jus begins to boil, let it gently boil for 3-4 minutes, or until it has thickened a little bit.
 Carefully taste, add salt and pepper if desired, then transfer to a serving dish.